 Rely on your doctor to properly diagnose your symptoms to determine if they are from low “T” or something else.
 Additionally, your doctor may be able to identify the likely source of your hormonal decline, such as weight gain, which will make it easy to prescribe the right course of action.
-In this particular example, a physician will typically recommend exercise and healthy eating before prescribing a more drastic approach like testosterone therapy.
+In this particular example, a physician will typically recommend exercise and healthy eating to achieve weight loss before prescribing a more drastic approach like testosterone replacement therapy.

 How To Increase Your Testosterone Levels Naturally